Fruitsalad/electron-custom-window-example/README.md

 │  The root folder contains mostly configuration files for NPM, Electron Forge, │  Vite and Typescript.
 Those files aren't very interesting.
 │
+├── README.md
+│     The file you're reading right now!
+├── LICENSE.md
+│     Some copyright law stuff.
+You can freely use the example code.
 ├── index.html
 │     The HTML of the app.
 ├── assets